What are your four freedoms?

 Freedom to express and experience joy.

-The way institutional racism and sexism, economic inequality, and other forms of oppression are set up, it can be hard to give myself permission to seek out joy.
+The way institutional racism and sexism, economic inequality, and other forms of oppression are set up, it can be hard to give myself permission to seek joy.
 But I know that it is okay to enjoy the pleasures of life, to laugh my ass off, to enjoy time with my friends and my love, and to dance if I feel like it.
 This becomes especially important on the hardest days, when I am balancing every day pressures of life with the horror of the news cycle.

 When I was a teenager growing up in South Los Angeles, I would read magazines and dreamed about being the kind of Black woman entrepreneurs, designers, activists, and artists I would read about in Honey, Essence, and Vibe magazines.
 I was drawn to women like Lauryn Hill, Kasi Lemmons, and Lil Kim --women who carved a lane for themselves and used their art to tell their own stories.
-But we live in a society that would very easily place these three women in opposition to each other--because we love to police women for any choices they make that don't line up with their rules for how Women Are Supposed To Act.
+But we live in a society that could very easily place these three women in opposition to each other--because we love to police women for any choices they make that don't line up with their rules for how Women Are Supposed To Act.
 My vision for freedom means that every woman can define her womanhood on her own terms and be treated with dignity and respect.
 At 34, I'm happy to say that I am slowly becoming the woman I want to be --not what society wants me to be.
 Freedom for me means being able to pursue my definition of womanhood, and not one that is dictated by respectability politics.
 I want to bring my flavor of Black Girl Magic to everything I do in peace and without being policed or put in a box.

 Freedom from toxic work cultures and environments.

 My career has had ups and downs like anyone else's, and I've made my share of mistakes.
 But let's be clear - no one can perform their best work in a toxic work environment or in a place with a toxic work culture.
 The #MeToo Movement has highlighted the emotional and financial damage that sexual harassment in the workplace does to women.
 My hope is that the movement will lead to us further exposing, examining, and fixing other forms or abuse and mistreatment in the workplace.
-Additionally, freedom to me is having the resources and support to identify a crappy work culture, or one that does not fit our needs or are professional goals.
+Additionally, freedom to me is having the resources and support to identify a crappy work culture, or one that simply does not fit our needs or are professional goals.
 That starts with being clear about what we want, honest about what we don't, and having conversations with our colleagues and friends about salary, benefits, and other things that are crucial to a healthy work environment.